Maria Thynne

 Maria, Lady Thynne born Maria Tuchet nicknamed "Mall" (1578 – 1611) was an English gentlewoman whose marriage was against her and her husband's family's wishes and this led to a long legal dispute.
-It is possible that this story influenced Shakespeare to start to rewrite the Italian story of Romeo and Juliet.
+It is possible that this story influenced William Shakespeare to start to rewrite the Italian story of Romeo and Juliet.
 Maria and her mother-in-law's correspondence is extant and gives an insight into their disagreement.

 Life

 Thynne was born in 1578 she was the second daughter of Lucy and Lord Audley.
 Her grandfather was Sir James Marvin or Mervyn.

 In May 1594, at the age of sixteen she served at the court of Queen Elizabeth.
 There she met and married Thomas Thynne at an inn at Beaconsfield.
 In the 1500s it was possible for a couple to marry by just saying "“I (name) take thee (name) to my wedded wife/husband and there unto I plight my troth” to each other and with witnesses this was legally binding.
 Thynne was the son and heir of Sir John Thynne of Longleat, a knight of the shire.
 The two were married on the day they first met and for some time kept their marriage secret because their fathers were bitterly opposed to each other, continuing a feud which had begun in the previous generation.
 When their story became known, Thynne's parents and Joan Thynne in particular, tried unsuccessfully to have the marriage annulled.
 The dispute over the marriage was resolved in 1601 by Daniel Donne who was the Dean of the Court of Arches, who ruled against Joan Thynne's claim.
 When Joan's husband John died in 1604 Longleat went into the hands of Maria (her enemy).
 Joan was not beaten and in 1605 she, on behalf of her daughters, took her son to the chancery court.